s-batish/hidden-gems/README.md

     - Used for site authentication for sign in, login and logout
 - django-countries==7.2.1
     - Used to display the countries dropdown in the checkout form and ensure the correct country codes are displayed
+- django-crispy-forms==1.14.0
+    - Used to render forms in the correct style
 - dj-database-url==0.5.0
     - Library needed for PostgreSQL
 - psycopg2==2.9.9